 Kimberly Easson, Coffee Quality Institute’s Partnership for Gender Equity: “Gender equity is good for people and good for business”

 If women farmers had the same access to productive resources as men, they could increase their yields by 20-30%.
-That’s why UTZ and Coffee Quality Institute’s Partnership for Gender Equity are motivating change in the Nicaraguan coffee industry.
+That’s why we partner with the Coffee Quality Institute’s Partnership for Gender Equity to motivate change in the Nicaraguan coffee industry.

 To make sustainable farming the norm, we need to strengthen partnerships within producing communities, throughout supply chains and across sectors.
-To find out how UTZ is working on this and how it relates to certification we sat down with Mariecke van der Glas, who is responsible for UTZ’s Sector Partnerships Program.
+To find out how the UTZ program is working on this we sat down with Mariecke van der Glas, who is responsible for the Rainforest Alliance Sector Partnerships Program.

 Meet Léonie Ossa Sona, cocoa farmer in Côte d’Ivoire.
 Léonie feisty, independent and a born leader.
 The world needs more strong women like her.
 On this International Women’s Day Program Director Britta Wyss Bisang celebrates women like Léonie, talks about how far we have come with gender equality and how far we still need to go.